-d) Effects arising from the transaction on the ownership structure, particularly on the equity interest of the issuer's parent company, stockholders with more than 5% of the capital, and management members.
+d) Effects arising from the transaction on the ownership structure, particularly on the equity interest of the issuer's parent.

+the ownership structure, particularly on the equity interest of the issuer's parent company, stockholders with more than 5% of the capital, and management members.
 Alpargatas S.A., Alpargatas S.A.I.C., and the Sforza Group.